[Editor’s Note: As of September 2021, Aptitive has achieved Snowflake Elite Services Partner status!]

 I think, ultimately, Snowflake is helping our customers bring all of their data together and then also feeding in outside data, sharing that with their vendors, and making a more open ecosystem for making insights and speed-to-insight faster and easier to attain.

-Shelby Kling is the Marketing Content and Campaign Manager for Aptitive.
-She spends her days developing content to share Aptitive’s data and analytics expertise and to bring awareness to the solutions Aptitive and their technology partners can build.
+Shelby Kling is the director of marketing for Aptitive.
+She spends her days developing campaigns to share Aptitive’s data and analytics expertise and to bring awareness to the solutions Aptitive and their technology partners can build.